-I’m going to go ahead and say that holiday baking season is HERE!
-Glory, glory, hallelujah.
-I’ve always got a few things I need to make during the holidays–my mom’s not-even-close-to-healthy-but-super-delicious Sweet Christmas Chex Mix (I use all Chex + coconut oil for a GFDF version), my favorite Paleo Ginger Cookies, and *something* with peppermint + chocolate.
+I’ve always got a few things I need to make during the holidays–my mom’s not-even-close-to-healthy-but-super-delicious Sweet Christmas Chex Mix (I use all Chex for a GF version), my favorite Paleo Ginger Cookies, and *something* with peppermint + chocolate.

 What Makes These Gluten Free Peppermint Brownies Amazing: